interserver/mailbaby-api-samples/openapi-client/javascript/docs/SendingApi.md

 ## sendMail

-> GenericResponse sendMail(to, from, subject, body)
+> GenericResponse sendMail(to, from, subject, body, opts)

 Sends an Email